philbrisco/partTrakr/readme.txt

 	The configuration of a part can change during update operations, but it needs to know where to start.

-	API_PART_UPD has 2 paramters, the name of the new parent and the name of the child to be attached to the parent.
+	API_PART_UPD has 3 paramters, the name of the new parent, the name of the child to be attached to the parent and an optional configuration name for the child.
 Both parts must already exist and be configured.
 	The parts are attached to each other via the rules set down in their configurations.
+This can be changed, by giving a different, valid, configuration name to the child so that it can change its configuration.

 	API_PART_REM has 1 parameter, the part name.
 It removes the part and its progeny from each other, making each part a top-level part.
 It